Meet our Trustees

 “The partnership between Cumbria Wildlife Trust and the University offers a unique opportunity for our students to access practical experience of working within a conservation organisation and for us both to help develop a passionate and informed new generation of conservation practitioners”

-Volker is Associate Professor in Wildlife Conservation at the University of Cumbria in Ambleside where he is programme leader for the undergraduate conservation provision.
+Volker is Associate Professor in Wildlife Conservation at the University of Cumbria in Ambleside where he is involved in research and teaching related to biodiversity conservation.
 Volker’s research interests lie in the application of behavioural research to wildlife conservation with a focus on cetaceans and other mammals.
 Volker is also Chair of the Ambleside Natural History Society and a Research Associate at the Vancouver Aquarium in Canada.

 Volker's interests include wildlife, walking, and anything to do with the outdoors.